jeromecoupe/webstoemp/_posts/2016-12-13-to-hell-with-abstract-prescriptive-deliverables.md

 For example, working for a data visualisation company:

 <blockquote>
-  <p>Reassure companies with big data needs that they can choose us instead of the big players because we will adapt to their needs instead of shoehorning them into our processes, we will not lock them into proprietary formats and we have years of experience in the field.</p>
+  <p>Reassure companies with big data needs that they can choose us instead of the big players because we will adapt to their needs instead of shoehorning them into our processes, we don't lock them in with proprietary formats and we have years of experience in the field.</p>
 </blockquote>

 In my experience, those sentences and the discussions surrounding them will give you far more insight than detailed personas and user journeys.
 They are also more concrete and can serve as a guide for the duration of the project.